 The app extends users’ control over their device, allowing them to create custom automations that take care of repetitive tasks.
 In this Tasker review, we take a deeper look at the app’s features, pricing, and more.

-Tasker enables users to create profiles that run tasks on the phone when it meets certain conditions, called contexts.
-A context is the state of the phone during a time of day, a specific date or location, when running application, during an event, or when a gesture is made.
+Tasker enables users to create profiles that run tasks on the phone when it meets certain conditions called contexts.
+Over 130 states and events to choose from, users can automate based on the phone’s context, such as the time of day, a specific date or location, the setting of the Wi-Fi network, a received SMS or call, or the currently playing song.
 When the condition set on the profile is true, the task is automatically performed.

 Users can also create an exit task, which the phone will automatically run when the condition is no longer true.
 For instance, users can create a profile that turns the display brightness of the phone to 100% between noon and 6pm every day, but will reduce the brightness to 60% at any other time.
 The Tasker app can also automatically back up files to a folder, card, USB, or Google Drive.